-The perfect lazy Sunday afternoon recipe, this beef short rib chili takes just minutes to prep and then it simmers on the stove (or in the crock pot!) all afternoon.
+The perfect cozy Sunday afternoon recipe, this beef short rib chili takes just minutes to prep, and then it simmers on the stove (or in the crockpot!) all afternoon.
 It's loaded with plenty of beans and veggies but also filled with tender, fall-off-the-bone shredded beef short ribs.

 - The prep time is minimal and most of the cook time is hands off!
 Sear the ribs and saute the veggies - then just add the remaining ingredients and let it go.
 This short rib chili cooks low and slow so you have more free time!

 - You can make it on the stove top or in a crock pot.
 This recipe is flexible and you can easily adapt it to your busy mid week chaos or your lazy weekend routine.
 If you're going be out all day, cook it low and slow in the crock pot.
 If you've got an afternoon at home planned, then let it simmer on the stove for a few hours!

 - You've never had anything like it!
 We all love the classic flavors of a good ol' fashioned ground beef chili.
 But have you tried using those same comforting chili flavor to braise short ribs?!?!
 Yeah, it's pretty much the best thing ever and you are going to love love love it!